ArrowrIcon Home icon

 Envelope of a Christmas letter home from school, 1903

-Envelope of a Christmas letter home from school, 1903, courtesy of David Smith
+Envelope of a Christmas letter home from school, 1903, courtesy of David Smith.

-Note the envelope is addressed to 'Mr' even though the letter is addressed to 'Dear Parents' (plural).
+Note that the envelope is addressed to 'Mr' even though the letter is addressed to 'Dear Parents' (plural).
 It was accepted at the time that women were inferior to men.
 So it would have been unheard of to imagine that the letter would have been addressed to anyone other than the man of the house.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.